-- (1) When preparing an opinion on the accused's mental condition the court may, after hearing an expert and defence counsel, order that the accused be taken to a public psychiatric hospital and placed under observation there. - (2) The court shall make the order pursuant to subsection (1) only if the accused is strongly suspected of having committed the offence.
-The court may not make this order if it is disproportionate to the importance of the matter or to the penalty or measure of reform and prevention to be expected. - (3) In the preparatory proceedings, it shall be for the court which would be competent to open the main proceedings to decide. - (4) An immediate complaint against the order shall be admissible.
-It shall have suspensive effect. - (5) The period of placement in a psychiatric hospital pursuant to subsection (1) may not exceed a total of six weeks.
+- (1) When preparing an opinion on the accused's mental condition the court may, after hearing an expert and defence counsel, order that the accused be taken to a public psychiatric hospital and placed under observation there. - (2) The court makes the order pursuant to subsection (1) only if the accused is strongly suspected of having committed the offence.
+The court may not make such an order if it is disproportionate to the importance of the matter or to the penalty or measure of reform and prevention to be expected. - (3) In the preparatory proceedings, it is for the court which would be competent to open the main proceedings to decide. - (4) An immediate complaint against the order is admissible.
+It has suspensive effect. - (5) The period of placement in a psychiatric hospital pursuant to subsection (1) may not exceed a total of six weeks.